Chaim Herzog: Military career

+After the surrender of Germany, Herzog headed intelligence operations in several provinces of the British occupation zone in Germany from 1945 to 1947.
+He was tasked with identifying and interrogating Nazi officials, and briefly encountered Heinrich Himmler following his capture.
+During this period he also helped facilitate the illegal clandestine transport of Jews from the Soviet occupation zone to help them try to reach Palestine.
+He was discharged from the British Army in March 1947 as a war substantive captain and was granted the honorary rank of Major.

-Herzog joined the British Army during the Second World War, operating primarily in Germany as a tank commander in the Royal Armoured Corps.
-There, he was given his lifelong parallel name of "Vivian" because his first commander could not pronounce "Chaim"; but another Jewish soldier explained to the commander that "Vivian" was the English equivalent of "Chaim".
-He was commissioned into the Intelligence Corps in 1943.
-Herzog participated in the liberation of several Nazi concentration camps as well as identifying a captured German soldier as Heinrich Himmler.
-He left the British Army in March 1947 as a war substantive captain and was granted the honorary rank of Major.
+While in the British Army, Herzog was given his lifelong parallel name of "Vivian" because his first commander could not pronounce "Chaim"; but another Jewish soldier explained to the commander that "Vivian" was the English equivalent of "Chaim".

-Immediately following the war, he returned to Palestine.
+After being demobilized from the British Army, he returned to Palestine and practiced law before rejoining the Haganah.
+He headed spying operations on the United Nations Special Committee on Palestine.
 After the establishment of the State of Israel, he fought in the 1948 Arab–Israeli War, serving as an officer in the battles for Latrun.

-His intelligence experience during the Second World War was seen as a valuable asset, and he subsequently became head of the IDF Military Intelligence Branch, a position in which he served from 1948 to 1950 and again from 1959 to 1962.
-From 1950 to 1954, he served as defence attaché at the Israeli Embassy in the United States.
+Herzog's intelligence experience during World War II was seen as a valuable asset, and he became deputy director of the IDF Military Intelligence Branch in 1948, subsequently serving as director from 1949 to 1950.
+He used his experience as a British Army intelligence officer in World War II to lay the foundations of Israel's military intelligence network.
+From 1950 to 1954, he served as military attaché at the Israeli Embassy in the United States.
 Herzog left Washington in September 1954.
 A State Department official had informed him that he was about to be declared persona non grata.
 The decision to expel him had been taken following an FBI investigation into his attempt to recruit a Jordanian diplomat.

-He retired from the IDF in 1962 with the rank of major-general.
+He subsequently served as commander of the IDF's Jerusalem District from 1954 to 1957 and as the head of Southern Command from 1957 to 1959.
+He again served as director of the Military Intelligence Branch from 1959 to 1962, during which time he introduced new technologies including computerization, enhanced intelligence cooperation with France, and established covert cooperation with the Iranian secret service SAVAK.
+He retired from the IDF in 1962 but remained a reservist with the rank of major-general.
+In 1967, following the Six-Day War, Herzog was recalled into active service and appointed to be the first military governor of the West Bank and east Jerusalem, serving in this position until 1968.